nograx/ioBroker.zendure-solarflow/README.md

 This adapter will now use the Cloud Authorization Code for authentication on the official mqtt servers, which you can generate in the Zendure app!

 ## Changelog

+### **WORK IN PROGRESS**

+- Add productKey '8n77V3' for Solarflow 800 Plus
+- Remove passMode, pass and buzzerSwitch from Hyper 2000

 ### 3.3.2 (2026-02-02)

 - Fix another 'has no existing object' message bug on pvPower3 + 4